 And scalene TrPs can also have several other “interesting” (in the sense of the Chinese curse2) effects: on your voice, on swallowing, on emotions, on sensations that sweep through the entire head, the sinuses, hearing, and teeth.
 I have found scalene TrPs to be obviously clinically relevant to conditions as seemingly unrelated as:

 So scalene trigger points are “drama queens,” with symptoms and consequences that seem out of proportion to such small and obscure muscles.
-They are usually making at least some contribution to anything else that goes wrong in the whole region.
+They often contribute to anything else that goes wrong in the whole region.
 Like a gang, scalene TrPs can be counted on to mess up the neighbourhood.
 The anterior scalene in particular is a trouble-maker, causing and complicating many other problems.

-And here’s some more weirdness that makes this muscle group quite interesting: in some people the scalene muscles even reach down between the ribs and attach directly to the top of the lungs, In some people the scalene muscles even reach down between the ribs and attach directly to the top of the lungs. the only muscles that attach directly to the lungs other than the diaphragm.
-They pull up on the membrane that surrounds the lungs.
+And here’s some more weirdness that makes this muscle group quite interesting: in some people the scalene muscles even reach down between the ribs and attach directly to the top of the lungs, the only muscles that attach directly to the lungs other than the diaphragm.
+They pull up on the pleura, the membrane that shrink-wraps the lungs.
 A strange muscle group indeed!
-Such anatomical variability is actually fairly common throughout our bodies.4
+Such anatomical variability is actually fairly common throughout our bodies.6

 The scalenes as a group are not hard to find, but they are intricate in their details.
-The scalenes fill the space between three obvious structures: your collarbone, your trapezius muscle on top of your shoulder, and the long V-shaped throat muscles (sternocleidomastoid or, if that’s too much of a mouthful, just the SCM).
-These three structures form the (Bermuda!) triangle in which the scalenes live.
+They fill the space between three obvious structures that form the triangle:

-Perfect Spot 4 is “somewhere in the triangle.”
-There is indeed one particular spot, in the belly of the middle scalene, that I believe to be the most common clinically significant trigger point — the spot most likely to feel important to the patient — but I don’t want to throw you off with that and send you on a wild goose chase trying to locate exactly that spot.
-Virtually any location within the triangle could prove to be a nemesis, so you should definitely explore.
+Perfect Spot 4 is somewhere in the triangle.
+There is one particular spot, in the belly of the middle scalene, that I think is the most common clinically significant trigger point — the spot most likely to feel important to patients — but I don’t want to send you on a wild goose chase trying to locate exactly that spot.
+Any location within the triangle could prove to be important, so you should definitely explore.
 Things change, too: Perfect Spot 4 might be in one corner of the triangle one day, and in another corner the next.
 Precise self-treatment isn’t necessary — a willingness to gently experiment is.

-The best way to approach this area as a therapist is from above the head, with your partner face up.
+The best way to approach this area as a helper is from above the head, with the recipient face up.
 Without a massage table, it works well to place his or her head in the corner of a bed.
-Sitting at the corner, hold your fingers flat and place the pads of your fingertips in the hollow of the triangle: above the collarbone, in front of the massive trapezius muscle along the top of the shoulder, and to the outsides of the prominent V-shaped sternocleidomastoid muscles of the throat.
+Hold your fingers flat and place the pads of your fingertips in the hollow of the triangle: above the collarbone, in front of the massive trapezius muscle along the top of the shoulder, and on the outside of the prominent V-shaped sternocleidomastoid muscles of the throat.